Frederick Ferdinand Schafer Painting Catalog

-The forename Frederick would probably have been spelled "Friedrich" in German, as attested by an 1871 ship manifest recording his departure from Hamburg, Germany, which gives his forename as "Friedr."note 4 All U.S. official documents and the occasional signature using his first name appear with the Anglicized spelling.
-This Anglicized spelling, together with the observation that no trace of work or study in Europe has turned up, suggests that he may have altered the spelling of his name upon immigration to the United States.
+The forename Frederick would have been spelled "Friedrich" in German, as attested by an 1871 ship manifest recording his departure from Hamburg, Germany, which gives his forename as "Friedr."note 4 All U.S. official documents and the occasional painting signature that includes his first name appear with the anglicized spelling.
+This anglicized spelling, together with the observation that no trace of work or study in Europe has turned up, suggests that he adopted the anglicized spelling of his forename upon immigration into the United States.

 By all reports, Schafer's career as an artist was troubled.
 He seems to have arrived in San Francisco at the worst possible time.
 There were dozens of other landscape artists already working in the city in the 1880's.note 5 San Francisco collectors were beginning to feel that in order to be properly sophisticated they should be acquiring European, rather than local, work.note 6 To cap it off, a series of financial panics in the last quarter of the nineteenth century must have cut into the cash available for patronizing artists.note 7 A newspaper report of a February 1886 sale in Los Angeles says that a great many paintings "were sold last night for about the cost of the frames." note 8 From other newspaper reports of the time,note 9 Schafer was somewhat bitter about these circumstances, and his grandson reported that Schafer supported himself by painting scenery in two theatres, the Ye Liberty in Oakland and the Columbia in San Francisco.
 Several newspaper reports indicate that he also tried to augment his income by teaching painting.note 10